travelster/DBGallery/beyond-basics/download-image-data.md

 ![Data Export Animation](/assets/DataExport-3Steps.gif){: .ml-8}

-## Special usage note
+## Notes

+For common image file types, such as jpg, png, tiff, webp, and Adobe Files (pdf, psd, ai, eps), metadata is also stored in the <a href="https://en.wikipedia.org/wiki/Extensible_Metadata_Platform"  target="_blank">XMP/IPTC metadata</a> area of the files themselves.

-If it is required that data for asset files is modified outside DBGallery, this CSV file may be modified manually or by 3rd party systems then re-imported into DBGallery.
+Special usage note: If it is required that data for asset files is modified outside DBGallery, this CSV file may be modified manually or by 3rd party systems then re-imported into DBGallery.
 See the Data Import Guide for import instructions.